mr-superonion/FPFS/examples/README.md

 # Examples

 This directory gives some examples on simulating galaxy images with Galsim; and galaxy detection and shape estimation with FPFS.
+Before running the sripts, please source [this file](./install.sh) after modifying it.

 ## simulate noise
 This [code](./noiSim.py) simulates pure noise with the third-order Lanczos